Kwaddo/dopher/README.md

 - Double-buffered rendering for smooth frame rates
 - Texture mapping with perspective correction
 - Sprite system with transparency and occlusion
-- Interactive dialogue tree system with multiple branches
+- Interactive dialogue tree system with multiple branches and text animation controls
 - Physics-based movement system with momentum
-- Dialogue system with texture caching and LRU eviction
+- Dialogue system with texture caching, LRU eviction, and variable text speed
 - Frame-distributed enemy AI for performance optimization
 - Enemy health system with damage and death states
 - Weapon system with fire rate and muzzle flash effects
-- Dynamic FOV system with smooth LERP transitions
+- Dynamic FOV system with smooth LERP transitions for sprinting and dashing
 - Multi-threaded rendering pipeline
 - Distance-based floor rendering with gradient shading
 - Collision detection using ray-circle intersection